 Protection should also cover the stockpiling of vaccines and therapeutic agents; improved water supply, air-conditioning and food production security; development of better individual protection equipment, and increased research into medical defences against biological weapons.
-1-5 The ADF, through DSTO has also contributed to the development of other detection systems, therapies for the management of biological weapons and improved individual protection equipment.
+12,25 The ADF. through DSTO has also contributed to the development of other detection systems, therapies for the management of biological weapons and improved individual protection equipment.
 The new lightweight suits, whilst giving the protection of older suits, will markedly reduce the heat stress encountered in the Australian environment.
 Policy on vaccination against biological weapons has been developed and various vaccines and therapeutic agents are stockpiled.

 In November 1998, NSW Health identified a project manager to coordinate its CBR response.
-A review of equipment and standard operating procedures, and an audit of drug supplies have been initiated.
+A review of equipment and standard operating procedures, and an audit of drug supplies has been initiated.
 Various other States are also looking at protective equipment and detection requirements.

 Finally, there must be measures that mitigate the effect of an attack.
 These measures, including better and more specific biological disaster planning, public health coordination, and evacuation planning, are all being developed in Australia.
 Emergency and medical responders are learning what they are dealing with and how to manage it.
 Education and training in bioterrorism, at all levels, has become a priority.
-55.40
+Essential entire that the straining in bioterrorism, at all levels, has become a priority.

 The ADF is able to decontaminate and render safe chemical and biological munitions whilst protecting its forces through detection systems, protective equipment, medical countermeasures and research.
-Doctrine for the management of biological munitions and casualties has been developed, and instructors, specialist advisers and medical officers trained.
+Doctrine for the management of biological munitions and developed. casualties has been instructors, specialist advisers and medical officers trained.
 Such preparations, however, are focused on troops in the field and not on terrorist threats.
 The Commonwealth Government committed \$23 million in the last budget to enhance this capability, with increased spending on response capability and protection and detection systems.

 The Commonwealth Government is regularly exercising chemical and biological terrorism disaster plans through desktop and other exercises.
-Commonwealth Health has commenced work on an Australian Emergency Manual to provide doctrine for the management of chemical and biological casualties.
-This Manual, coordinated by Emergency Management Australia (EMA), should be released in August or September 1999.
-Health has also provided awareness training material to all the States and Territories.
-In November 1998, NSW Health trained 7 specialist medical personnel through the ADF Medical Officers Nuclear, Biological and Chemical Defence course.
-Between February and June 1999, over 150 personnel, including 50 health and ambulance staff, were trained on chemical and biological response 'train the trainer' courses.
+Commonwealth Health has almost completed an Australian Emergency Manual, which provides doctrine for the management of biological and chemical, radiological casualties.
+This manual, coordinated by Emergency Management Australia (EMA), should be provisionally released in September 1999.41 EMA has also provided awareness training material to all the States and Territories.41 In November 1998, NSW Health trained 7 specialist medical personnel through the ADF Medical Officers Nuclear, Biological and Chemical Defence course.
+Between

+February and June 1999, over 150 personnel, including 50 health and ambulance staff, were trained on chemical and biological response 'train the trainer' courses.
 Further health service training will commence in late September 1999 and continue in a variety of forms throughout 2000.
-This course was developed utilising the Manual and assistance from Commonwealth Health.
-Various other States are also looking at the contingency planning, health coordination and training requirements of such preparedness.
+This course was developed utilising the manual and assistance from States and Territories through the Australian Medical Disaster Coordination Group.
+All States and Territories are looking at the contingency planning, health co-ordination training requirements of and preparedness.

 Sharp, in his review of medical preparedness for the 1996 Atlanta Olympics, outlined the resources available to counter a biological weapons attack.
-They included a specialist site assessment team, a science and technology centre to provide technical support, stockpiles of antimicrobials, specialised training for first-responders, enhanced public health surveillance, and a Chemical Biological Incident Response Force to decontaminate and stabilise casualties.
-42 The Australian bioterrorism emergency response infrastructure is being progressively developed and should be equal to the world's best practice by the 2000 Olympic Games.
+They included a specialist site assessment team, a science and technology centre to provide technical support, stockpiles of antimicrobials, specialised training for firstpublic responders, enhanced surveillance. and a Chemical Biological Incident Response Force to decontaminate and stabilise casualties.42 The Australian bioterrorism emergency response infrastructure is being progressively developed and should be equal to the world's best practice by the 2000 Olympic Games.